Section 1. Statement of Authority and Policy.

 Section 4.
 Permanent Retention Periods.

-a.
-Court records assigned "permanent" retention periods must be retained indefinitely by the clerk or judge having jurisdiction over the case record or by the administrative record custodian.
-The permanent retention periods are subject to a review process consistent with Section 8.6, NDRPR.
+(a) Court records assigned "permanent" retention periods must be retained indefinitely by the clerk or judge having jurisdiction over the case record or by the administrative record custodian.
+The permanent retention periods are subject to a review process consistent with N.D.R.Proc.R.
+8.6.

-b.
-Section 4(a) does not prohibit the clerk or judge having jurisdiction over the case records assigned permanent retention periods or the administrative record custodian with responsibility over administrative records assigned permanent retention periods from depositing such record with the state archivist for preservation under Section 12.
+(b) Subsection 4(a) does not prohibit the clerk or judge having jurisdiction over the case records assigned permanent retention periods or the administrative record custodian with responsibility over administrative records assigned permanent retention periods from depositing such record with the state archivist for preservation under section 12.